Navy Officer (Former)

 Is talking politics in the military off-limits?
 And does serving in the military have a notably different feel when the President is a Democrat vs. a Republican?

-Asked by Ahsad almost 10 years ago
+Asked by Ahsad over 10 years ago

 Hey Ahsad,